-SWK 459 Advanced Methods and Skills in Social Work
+SWK 461 Advanced Methods and Skills

-460 Enlargement and refinement of practice skills through lecture, classroom exercise and regular class work.
-Enlargement of social group skills, emphasis on development of generalist practice skills and eclectic approaches.
-Course taken as a half course in each of two consecutive Weekend College terms.
-(Prereq: 2.0 in 359/360 and 364, candidacy status, or consent of instructor)
+Enlargement and refinement of practice skills through lecture, classroom exercise and regular class work.
+Enlargement of social group work skills, emphasis on development of generalist practice skills and eclectic approaches.
+Lectures and/or laboratory exercises each week.
+(Prereq: 2.0 in 363 and 364, candidacy status.
+Concurrent with 462.)